 - Clean your baby's teeth twice a day, after breakfast and last thing at night.

 - To clean teeth, sit your baby or toddler up rather than lying them down.
 Use a small headed, soft bristled toothbrush or a Dental Wipe.
 Encourage your baby to chew on Brush-Baby’s Chewable Toothbrush, its designed to help clean teeth and gums as it is chewed and also acts like a teether.

 - Use a tiny smear of toothpaste for babies and toddlers (0-3years) and for older children (3-6 years) use a pea-sized amount.

 - Always use toothpaste with the correct amount of fluoride for your baby’s or child’s age (see Fluoride: choosing the correct toothpaste).

-Remember when brushing with fluoride toothpaste:
+Remember when brushing baby teeth with a fluoride toothpaste:

-- Always keep toothpaste tubes out of the reach of children
+- Remember - Always keep toothpaste tubes out of the reach of children

 It is important that brushing and flossing their own teeth becomes part of your child’s daily routine so that they will continue the habit as they get older.